🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🀝 Nomad Events & Meetups + 0.8 -- 25 There is virtually no organized social scene or professional networking infrastructure for international digital nomads in this region of Mongolia.
+🀝 Nomad Events & Meetups + 0.5 -- 25 There are virtually no organized digital nomad events or meetups in Choibalsan.
+The nomadic community is essentially nonexistent in this remote area.

 πŸ›‘οΈ SAFETY & TOLERANCE